You can use a credit card to buy goods online and pay for products and services in shops and restaurants.

-- Fees and charges - Some credit cards charge an annual fee.
-You could also be charged a fee if you go over your credit limit, use your card abroad or make a late payment.
+Some credit cards charge an annual fee.
+You could also be charged a fee if you go over your credit limit, or make a late payment.
 This could harm your chances of getting credit in the future.

 How to apply for a credit card